Cybecho/Windows_Setting_dotfiles/README.md

 ![스크린샷 2024-02-19 190843](https://github.com/Cybecho/Windows_Setting/assets/42949995/b8539340-05f5-4e61-be68-fb17e656a127)

 ```
-This is my first time writing on reddit.

 I'm a big fan of the MAC environment, and recently i3wm on LINUX has also intrigued me.